Manta-Network/docs/docs/education/ZkpChallenge.md

 ## Get Some Background

 We put together a presentation that gives some background to ZK proofs.
 It's aimed towards an audience that is totally new to the field, so if you've got some experience then skip around a bit to the parts that matter to you.
-Follow this link to the video on our youtube channel.
+Follow this link to the [video](https://drive.google.com/file/d/1mwLsnU_1mNWUV7f7jYAwcJDet7aQETaD/view?usp=sharing) and use these timestamps to navigate:

+What’s a SNARK?
+0:00 - 3:45

+ABC Proof 3:45 - 5:00

+Polynomial Interpolation 5:00 - 7:50

+Arithmetization 7:50 - 18:21

+Polynomial Commitment 18:21 - 23:39

+Prove/Verify 23:39 - end

 ## Write Your Solution